trbarbour/codex/docs/revision-control.md

 ## GitHub release automation

 Codex administrators publish binaries via the `codex-rs/scripts/create_github_release` helper.
-The script drives the GitHub API through the `gh` CLI to:
+The script drives the GitHub API through the `gh` CLI when run in Git workspaces and shells out to Darcs when invoked from `_darcs` checkouts.
+The Git workflow performs the following steps:

 1. Discover the `main` branch head and associated tree.
 2. Fetch and rewrite `codex-rs/Cargo.toml` with the target version.
 3. Upload the new blob, graft it onto the original tree, and create a commit tagged `rust-v<version>`.
-4. Create an annotated tag object and a matching ref pointing at the commit.【F:codex-rs/scripts/create_github_release†L1-L151】
+4. Create an annotated tag object and a matching ref pointing at the commit.【F:codex-rs/scripts/create_github_release†L1-L233】

+In a Darcs checkout the helper validates the backend selection, tags the workspace with `darcs tag`, and pushes the changes to the default remote via `darcs push`, emitting clear errors when the CLI is unavailable or returns a failure code.【F:codex-rs/scripts/create_github_release†L233-L343】

 The public release process relies on a dedicated GitHub Actions workflow triggered by that tag; the follow-up steps for npm and
 Homebrew are tracked in `docs/release_management.md` for human operators.【F:docs/release_management.md†L1-L40】